souvikelric/CustomReactTypeHook/README.md

 ## Framer Motion used to add entry and exit animation

 #### Features that needed to be added next
-1. if User clicks on addning notification button before timer clears --> manage this situation --> desired outcome : the previous notification translates up allowing space for the current notification to take its place
+1. if User clicks on adding notification button before timer clears --> manage this situation --> desired outcome : the previous notification translates up allowing space for the current notification to take its place
     A separate component called Notification Queue might be required to maintain this state